 Whether in a survival situation, emergency, power outage or just for a good old-fashioned camping trip, carrying a tactical flashlight or pocket flashlight with you at all times is the ultimate no-darkness insurance policy you know you can reliably call upon when the lights go out.

-But what exactly is it that makes a tactical flashlight ‘tactical’?
+But what exactly is it that makes the best tactical flashlights ‘tactical’?

 - They’re extremely hard wearing and built with durability and performance in mind

-- May provide a level of waterproofing, weather and shock or impact resistance
+- Often provide a level of waterproofing, weather, shock, or impact resistance

 - Generally smaller (sometimes pocket sized) for portability, utilizing lightweight materials

 - Produce a high quality, powerful light with long usage lifetime

 - Offer multiple modes of operation including varying intensities and strobe effects

 - Can be utilized for self-defense purposes when required

 - Often constructed from lightweight materials with increased grip and a focus on ergonomics